DeltaE/Canada-U.S.-ElecTrade/scripts/README.md

 ### Note on naming convention
 In these scripts, these words are used to indicated different regional scales:

-- Continent: The smallest scale.
+- Continent: The largest unit in the model, containing all of the other smaller ones.
 In this model there is only one; NAmerica.
 Note that this level is called REGION by OSeMOSYS, and so CSV files are populated with this in mind
 - Region: Currently equivalent to 'country', this model has a US region and a Canada region
-- Subregion: This model is broken up into many subregions (such as Mountain West, Mid-Atlantic, Midwest...) each of which contain one or more provinces
+- Subregion: Each region is broken up into many subregions (such as Mountain West, Mid-Atlantic, Midwest...) each of which contain one or more provinces
-- Province: The smallest units in the model are provinces and states, which are all described as 'provinces' for consistency
+- Province: The smallest units in the model are provinces and states, which are all described as 'provinces' for consistency's sake